AP English Language & Composition

 Yearly grades will be based on percentages for each quarter (and possibly the midterm if you take it).

-As per Solon’s testing schedule, whenever possible English tests will be given on Tuesdays and Thursdays.
+As per Solon’s testing schedule, whenever possible English tests will be given on Mondays and Thursdays.
 To discourage absences on test days, make up tests will be harder than in class tests.

 Late Assignments: !!!

 In an effort to discourage late assignments, and to be fair to all members of the class, all late submissions will be worth 50% of the original grade.
 This does not mean that you will automatically receive 1/2 of the points on a given assignment; it means you will receive half of the points you earned.
 Also, these assignments will only be accepted for five days after the initial due date.
 Tests and quizzes need to be made up within the number of days absent, as per the student handbook.
 For major assignments (more than one week prep time), your paper is due on the assigned day, regardless of absence.
 Please submit it to Google Classroom (or the new My AP Classroom) by the beginning of your class period.

 SHS teachers will be using turnitin.com as our plagiarism detection device again this year.
 I will post the information in our Google Classroom account.
 Please keep your password in a safe place for future submissions.
 Your assignment is due by the beginning of our class period.
 A homework grade will be given for submitting properly & punctually.
 If your paper has not been received in turnitin.com by the time an assignment is returned to the class, it will not receive any points.